 These are cookies that are required for the operation of our website to help it work more efficiently.
-They include, for example, cookies that enable you to use the shopping cart to order and pay for our services.
+They include, for example, cookies that keep track of cart contents while you’re browsing our site and enable you to use the shopping cart to order and pay for our services.

 Google Analytics/Performance cookies

 We use Google Analytics, a third-party analytics provider, to analyse the use of our website.
 Google Analytics generates statistical and other information about our website using cookies which are stored on users’ devices.
 The information generated is used to create reports about the use of our website.
 This allows us to see how visitors move around our website when they are using it, which helps us improve the way our website works, for example by ensuring that using are finding what they are looking for easily.

 Data collected by Google Analytics cookies during your visit will include, but is not limited to;

 Other communication data and the resources you access.

 However, the cookies used on our website do not store any personal data.
 All data collected is anonymous and will not identify you as an individual.
 This information is stored anonymously to assist us in the running of the website and for monitoring the activity and traffic both to and through our website.